How we collect data

 Whenever you give us permission to keep in touch you can always choose what you’re interested in hearing about and how you’re happy to be contacted.
 You can also change this permission and opt out at any time.

 We may use some of your details in an anonymous fashion to help give us a better picture of people in the Parish, for example by looking at the age range of people attending services.
+These anonymous details may be shared with other organisations as part of the running of the Church and its projects.

 Who can see your data